A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L1 Dataset and Detection Granularity}} In the surveyed studies, vulnerability detection is typically applied at the level of individual functions or small program slices.
+In the surveyed studies, vulnerability detection is typically applied at the level of individual functions or small program slices.
 This focus on function-level granularity has been influenced by the dominance of function-level vulnerability datasets (cf. Table~\ref{tab:datasets1}) and partly by architectural limitations, particularly the restricted input lengths of earlier LLMs~\cite{steenhoekComprehensiveStudyCapabilities2024a}.
 However, methods have been proposed to enhance context, such as the work by Chen et al.~\cite{chenBridgeHintExtending2024}, and LLMs now support significantly longer input contexts, e.g., 128,000 tokens for GPT4~\cite{gpt4}.
-The focus on function-level detection fails to capture the context of and to generalize to more complex vulnerabilities that span multiple functions or files.
+Despite these capabilities, the continued focus on function-level datasets fails to capture the context necessary to generalize to complex vulnerabilities that span multiple functions or files.
 For example, Huynh et al.~\cite{huynhDetectingCodeVulnerabilities2025} investigate how varying levels of code context influence detection performance, comparing snippets enriched with comments and docstrings against full-file inputs.
 The findings suggest that even with extended context windows, current models still perform poorly on distributed vulnerabilities.

 Further, the surveyed studies focus predominantly on detecting vulnerabilities in \ccpp code (cf. Table~\ref{tab:datasets2}), with limited coverage of other widely used programming languages, such as Java or Python.
 This narrow programming language coverage limits the applicability of current models in diverse, multilingual software environments.